CambridgeBicycle/Knowledgebase/docs/SpecOrder.md

 ![image](images\specorder5.PNG)

-After that, the process is identical to closing a regular sale.
+After that, the process is identical to closing a regular sale, with either a full or partial payment from the customer's account balance (Assuming they placed a deposit, which is the standard).

-Since all special orders require a full deposit in advance, the payment will be taken from the customer's account balance.
+Alternatively, you can start a sale and [attach the customer to it](\attach).
+Click the 'Special Orders' tab that appears at the top.
+All of their special orders will populate and you can select the ones that are ready to be picked up.